 4. Power-generating facility owners shall assist this process and provide data as requested by the relevant TSO.

 5. If, as a result of modification of the thresholds, a power-generating module qualifies under a different type, the procedure laid down in Article 4(3) concerning existing power-generating modules shall apply before compliance with the requirements for the new type is required.

+6. Pooling mechanisms must be prequalified, to use the distributed PGU/PGCM, especially EVs.

+The pooling mechanism must ensure, that the pool has the ability to fulfil all service prequalification requirements.
+The pooling mechanisms should be certified, whereas the certification of Type A to D PGUs will be done in relation to a distinct connection point, the pooling mechanisms use a statistical basis of available EVs so that all reliability aspects can be met.

+7. The threshold value for Type EV PGU/PGCM shall be set to 135 kW harmonized in all member states.

 Article 6